-Head on over to my recommended projectors page, where you can see the best projectors for running backyard movies on.
-All of the products have been tested by me, will work with the Carl’s standing projector kits, and are listed in various price and feature categories to help you choose the best projector for your outdoor movie party or night.
+Head on over to my recommended projectors page, where you can see the best projectors for running backyard movies.
+All of the products have been tested by me, will work with Carl’s standing projector kits, and are listed in various price and feature categories to help you choose the best projector for your outdoor movie party or night.

 Are There Any Alternative Screens I Should Consider?

 Having said that, you might instead want to consider an inflatable screen instead.
 Inflatable screens are great fun and really quick to assemble as all you really need to do is plug in the blower fan and let it inflate.

 If that sounds like something that you would like to know more about, then take a look at my review of the EasyGoProducts inflatable screen which you could consider instead.

 Very well.
 I am a massive soccer fan and set this up in the evenings to watch streamed games from the UK Premier League.
 Providing you have a decent projector, this screen offers a crisp and clear image allowing for a great sports experience.